Progress report for LNC22-475

 Why SOCnet?

 Many farming practices are promoted for their ability to improve soil health and sequester carbon (think cover crops, no-till, and manure addition).
-With commitments to carbon-neutral futures, both the private and public sectors are seeking ways to incentivize and reward farmers for carbon sequestration.
+Both the private and public sectors are seeking ways to incentivize and reward farmers for carbon sequestration.
 But the “hype” around on-farm carbon sequestration is confusing and tends to look past contradictory scientific findings.
 It takes years to detect SOC change and long-term monitoring commitments and funding are difficult to secure.
 It is essential that we invest the time and rigor necessary to get these numbers “right”.
 Underestimating carbon sequestration means that farmers are not fully compensated for an important service to society.
 Overestimating carbon sequestration on the other hand exacerbates climate change, fuels extreme weather, and undermines food security.

 Who is involved in SOCnet?